teachwithscience/lanyon/_posts/2018-01-04-need-for-closure.md

 <blockquote>
 <p>“motivated tendency to seek structure, simplify complex information, and avoid ambiguity”</p>
 </blockquote>
+<p>Desire for quick, permanent solution instead of a balanced, steady pursuit of nuance.</p>
 <p>Can also lead to overconfidence in predictions (whether in terms of learning topic or stereotypes).</p>
 <h2 id="measuring-need-for-closure">Measuring Need for Closure</h2>
 <p>Currently, most researchers use a 15 item scale, known as the short-form version of the original 40+ item scale by Arie Kruglanski &amp; Donna Webster (199?).
 The current version was developed in 2011 by Arne Roots &amp; Alan Van Hiel and includes questions where a person rates how much they agree or disagree with statements such as:</p>